aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

   </li>
   <li>
     <p><strong>Require minimal changes to existing build systems.</strong> Since a namespace
-proposal changes how a library&rsquo;s components are named, it may require changes to some build systems.
+proposal changes how a library’s components are named, it may require changes to some build systems.
 If these changes are too invasive then users of some build systems will probably be unable to use namespaces in the near future.</p>